J4ck3LSyN-Gen2/Alien/nextAdditions.md

-# Brainstorming New Modules for ALNv2016.py
+# Brainstorming New Modules for ALNv2017.py
+## These will be added into `ALNv2018-ALNv2019`

-Based on the existing structure and capabilities of `ALNv2016.py`, here are some potential new modules to consider:
+Based on the existing structure and capabilities of `ALNv2017.py`, here are some potential new modules to consider:

 ## Networking & Communication